Lowe’s Logo

 Lowe’s Logo History

 The visual identity of Lowe’s stores was originally associated with their founder, Lucius Smith Lowe, whose business was later continued by descendants.
-His surname served as the name, and it, in turn, became the basis for the logo.
-But before such an inscription appeared above the entrance on the sign.
-The logo remained textual for a long time until it was combined with the silhouette of the building where the first outlet was located.
+His surname served as the name, which in turn became the basis for the logo.
+But before, such an inscription appeared above the entrance of the sign.
+The logo remained textual for a long time until it was combined with the silhouette of the building that housed the first outlet.

 What is Lowe’s?

-This is a trading company from the United States, which owns a chain of stores of the same name that sells repair and household goods.
+This is a United States-based trading company that owns a chain of stores of the same name that sells repair and household goods.
 It appeared in 1946 and served about 14 million customers weekly.
 Its head office is located in Mooresville.

 1921 – 1955